Zehelein/pg-transactional-outbox/lib/README.md

 select pg_create_logical_replication_slot('pg_transactional_outbox_slot', 'pgoutput');
 ```

+> **NOTE**: the replication slot name is database **server** unique!
+This means
+> if you use the transactional inbox pattern on multiple databases within the
+> same PostgreSQL server instance you must use different replication slot names
+> for each of them.

 ## Database setup for the consumer

 Corresponding to the outbox table, the consumer service must have the inbox